BattletechModders/SkillBasedInit/README.md

 10 |  -1 to -4

 Mechwarriors lose initiative anytime they are injured.
 Mechwarriors with additional health pips due to high guts ratings ignore one injury per each additional health pip they have.

+Your guts skill reduces the impact of melee impacts by 5% for each point of the skill.
+A mechwarrior with guts 5 would reduce any effect by 25%, to a minimum of -1.

 ### Miscellaneous